-Our 2018 exhibitions include items of national interest in a year which marks both the centenary of the end of World War I and the 400th anniversary of the death of Sir Walter Raleigh.
+Our 2018 exhibitions, all of which end on 31st October, include items of national interest in a year which marks both the centenary of the end of World War I and the 400th anniversary of the death of Sir Walter Raleigh.

 The formality and ritual of Victorian society is no better reflected than in the complexity of a typical lady’s costume and the fact that, on occasion, the top end of seven kilos of skirts and underskirts required carrying and when necessary supporting.
 And then came the velocipede, and the vital necessity to hitch those skirts well clear of pedals and brakes.
 The Victorians’ ingenious answer to the problem was the skirt lifter.
 You might think that a simple safety pin would suffice but you would be wrong: Scissor, Tong, Suspender, Screw Top, Spring Clip, Ball and Ring, Grappler, Edith and Penny Farthing, to name but a few, are all varieties of this extraordinary collectable.
 Carole Walker, a member of Fairlynch Museum’s Local History Group has put together a display of these curious items.
 Her book A History and Guide to collecting Ladies’ Antique Skirt Lifters is on sale in the Museum shop and available from Amazon.